ipuljak/street_view_explorer/README.md

 #### Authentication

 ##### authError
-Sets the state to AUTH_ERROR to indicate if an error occured during an authentication API call.
+Sets the state to indicate if an error occured during an authentication API call.
+Dispatches AUTH_ERROR.

 ##### signinUser
 Authenticates and signs in a user given a username and password.
 Makes an API call to: